useshortcut/api-cookbook/windows-set-up-instructions.md

 Get your [Clubhouse API token](https://app.clubhouse.io/settings/account/api-tokens) from the Clubhouse UI.

+If you're going to use the API often, it will save you time if you set your API token as a system variable.

+On Windows 10 (other version of Windows may have slightly different menus):

+1. Go to the Start menu or screen, and enter "Environment Variables" in the search field.
+2. At the bottom of the window, click New.
+3. The variable name you enter should be `CLUBHOUSE_API_TOKEN` and the variable value should be the token that you created in Clubhouse.

 If you are just testing things out, or don't need to regularly access the Clubhouse API, you can set a temporary environment variable.

 In your command line window, type `export CLUBHOUSE_API_TOKEN='YOUR_TOKEN_VALUE'` where YOUR_TOKEN_VALUE is your actual API token from Clubhouse.
 Keep the single quotes around the token.

 When you close your command line window, this variable will be removed, and you'll need to add it again every time to you want to use something in the Cookbook.

-If you're going to use the API often, it will save you time if you set your API token as a system variable.

-On Windows 10 (other version of Windows may have slightly different menus):

-1. Open the Power User Task Menu, by right-clicking the very bottom-left corner of the screen.
-2. Click System.
-3. In the Settings window, scroll down to the Related settings section and click the System info link.
-4. In the System window, click the Advanced system settings link in the left navigation pane.
-5. In the System Properties window, click on the Advanced tab, then click the Environment Variables button near the bottom of that tab.
-6. At the bottom of the window, click New and enter the `CLUBHOUSE_API_TOKEN` as the variable name and the token that you created in Clubhouse as the variable value.

 #### Setting up and using a virtual environment